andreas-schoch/dominoscript/readme.md

 #### `NOOP`
 <img src="assets/horizontal/6-6.png" alt="Domino" width="128">

 No operation.
-The IP will move to the next domino without executing any instruction.
+The IP will move to the next domino without doing anything.

-*(If you have 10 NOOPs in a row it will do 10 steps without doing anything.
-Over time, the interpreter **may** optimize this and do an implicit jump to the end of the NOOP chain when it things you are within a loop and the navigation mode doesn't change)*
+Useful to move the IP to a specific address (e.g. start of loop body) or to "reserve" space in case you think that you might need to add more instructions later on and don't want to move dominos around.

 <br>